worktheclock/replit.github.io/Teams/CentralizedAutograder-java.md

 [There is also a Python version of this guide](./CentralizedAutograder)

 In a [previous guide](./SimpleAutograding-java) we built a basic autograding solution that could automatically run and test your students' assignments.
-However, there were still some manual steps involved: you needed to navigate to each student's fork of the assignment and kick off the tests manually.
+However, there were still some manual steps involved: you needed to navigate to each student's submission of the assignment and kick off the tests manually.

 In this guide, we'll show you how to take it a step further and build a centralised grading server.
 Your students will be able to submit their assignments to this server, and each submission will automatically kick off the tests, assign a grade, and create a summary report of submissions and grades for you to review.